mnadeem/react-sso-app/README.md

 Demonstrates how multi IDP Single sign-on SSO (Authentication & Authorization) can be implemented in React Based front end application with NodeJS base back end application.

 Common code which support all IDPs agnostically at React Side.
-Various strategies have been implemented to support various IDPS, currently implementation have been provided for FusionAuth, Keycloak, Okta, PingFederate
+Various strategies have been implemented to support various IDPS, currently implementation have been provided for FusionAuth, Keycloak, Okta, PingFederate.
 Support for other IDPs can be similarly and easily implemented.

 * Implement OAuthStrategy, look for implementations in package **auth.strategy**